College Academic Counseling

 Undergraduate Writing Center

-Also conveniently located on the Hill is the Undergraduate Writing Center (UWC).
-One-on-one assistance with any kind of paper for any class, and at any stage of the writing process.
+The Undergraduate Writing Center (UWC) offers one-on-one assistance with any kind of paper for any class, and at any stage of the writing process.
 The UWC can assist with helping identify a topic, formulating a thesis, organizing your ideas, incorporating and citing, or leaning to proofread effectively.
 Drop in during regular hours or make an appointment.

 Phone: (310) 206-1320